ClawCloudClawCloud.sh

 If your OpenClaw bot is already running, the catalog is there.
 If you deploy a new one, it's included automatically.
 The update doesn't change your primary model, your DM policy, or anything else about your bot's configuration.

+For the current catalog overview, see OpenClaw Models.
 For a step-by-step guide on switching OpenClaw models in conversation, see How to switch AI models.

 Ready to deploy?